Little Skellig

 Geology

-Like its larger neighbor, Little Skellig is composed of Old Red Sandstone dating to the Devonian period.
-The island's steeply inclined rock strata create the ledge-rich cliff structure ideal for gannet nesting, with layers of sandstone providing natural platforms.
-The island rises to approximately 134 meters above sea level with near-vertical cliffs on all sides, making it inaccessible without specialized climbing equipment.
-Marine erosion continues to shape the island's profile.
+Like its larger neighbour, Little Skellig is composed of Old Red Sandstone dating to the Devonian period, laid down approximately 360 to 385 million years ago and later deformed during the Variscan Orogeny.
+[1] The island's steeply inclined rock strata create the ledge-rich cliff structure ideal for gannet nesting, with layers of sandstone providing natural platforms.
+The island rises to approximately 134 metres above sea level with near-vertical cliffs on all sides, making it inaccessible without specialised climbing equipment.
+[2] Marine erosion continues to shape the island's profile.

 Climate And Weather

 The island experiences the same extreme oceanic climate as the broader Skellig region, with strong winds, salt spray, and high humidity year-round.
-Average temperatures are mild due to the maritime influence.
+Average temperatures are mild due to the maritime influence of the North Atlantic Drift.
 The exposed position means the island receives the full force of Atlantic storms, and conditions can be extremely harsh during winter gales.
 Despite the severe exposure, the mild winter temperatures allow early breeding initiation by the gannets compared to more northerly colonies.

 Human History